MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

    :::image type="content" source="./media/virtual-machine-image-azure-marketplace/deployment-in-progress.png" alt-text="Screenshot showing deployment is in progress." lightbox="./media/virtual-machine-image-azure-marketplace/deployment-in-progress.png":::

    You can track the image deployment on the VM image grid.
-You can see the list of the VM images that are already downloaded and the ones that are being downloaded on the cluster.
+You can see the list of the VM images that are already downloaded and the ones that are being downloaded on the system.

    To view more details of any image, select the VM image name from the list of VM images.